Logo

 I have a few pet peeves when it comes to support.

-1. First and foremost, PLEASE communicate with me regularly… call me crazy but I like to know that someone out there is working on my issue, even if they haven’t resolved it yet, just remind me occassionally that you are actually thinking about it and doing something about it.
+1. First and foremost, PLEASE communicate with me regularly… call me crazy but I like to know that someone out there is working on my issue, even if they haven't resolved it yet, just remind me occasionally that they are thinking about it and doing something about it.
 And by regularly, I mean at a minimum every couple of days would be nice…

-2. When you do get around to answering me, or working towards that end goal, please don’t insult me by giving me a poorly thought out answer that is clearly obvious and/or already discussed.
-This is even more important if you decide to not respond for a week and then give me a non-answer.
+2. When they do get around to answering me or working towards that end goal, please don't insult me by giving me a poorly thought-out answer that is clearly obvious and/or already discussed.
+This is even more important if they decide to not respond for a week and then give me a non-answer.

 The Issue

-The client’s issue was a simple-enough sounding message “Account Number does not exist”.
-They can’t post their payroll, Canadian Payroll would not create the poster file.
-The error occurred on one person only, on a vacation “taken” paycode, and other people with the same paycode in that payroll all were fine (it found the account).
+The client's issue was a simple enough sounding message "Account Number does not exist".
+They can't post their payroll, and Canadian Payroll would not create the poster file.
+The error occurred on one person only, on a vacation "taken" paycode, and other people with the same paycode in that payroll all were fine (it found the account).

 The Troubleshooting

-There are a few moving parts at work with Canadian Payroll in how it posts but relative to other modules, there are really only a handful of things to look at really.
-The account number is driving primarily from the paycodes themselves so we checked the Income Paycode and sure enough there was an account number there, and yes, it did exist in the GL.
-We checked the GL Account to make sure it wasn’t inactive or anything special that would prevent posting to it.
-Hmm… the start of the head scratching!
+There are a few moving parts at work with Canadian Payroll in how it posts but relative to other modules, there are only a handful of things to look at.
+The account number is driven primarily by the paycodes themselves so we checked the Income Paycode and sure enough there was an account number there, and yes, it did exist in the GL.
+We checked the GL Account to make sure it wasn't inactive or anything special that would prevent posting to it.
+Hmm… the start of the head-scratching!

 Asking for Help